NESCLiC/spreadsheets-socsci-update/_episodes/01-format-data.md

 >    one in Mozambique and the other in Tanzania.
 They both structured their
 >    data tables in a different way.
 Now, you're the person in charge of this
 >    project and you want to be able to start analyzing the data.
-> 4. With the person next to you, identify what is wrong with this spreadsheet.
->    Discuss the steps you would need to take to clean up the two tabs, and to
->    put them all together in one spreadsheet.
+> 4. Start by identifying three things this data set does well, that you would like to preserve in future changes.
+> 5. Your first question is to compare the number of poultry held in the Mozambique sample to the Tanzania sample.
+With the person next to you, take 2 minutes and find the total for each country.

 >
 > **Important** Do not forget our first piece of advice, to create a new file
 > (or tab) for the cleaned data, never modify your original (raw) data.